He tāone e hāngai ana ki te anamata

 Project at a glance

-This project will make things safer and easier for everyone and complete the bike connection between Island Bay and the central city.
-Improvements along the route will include:
+This project is making things safer and easier for everyone and completes the bike connection between Island Bay and the central city.
+Improvements include:

 • new raised pedestrian crossings, raising some existing crossings and improving others